marianmeres/demino/README.md

 }
 app.get('/templated', (_r, _i, c) => new MyRenderer(c.locals))

-// or you can have a full control by returning the Response instance directly app.get('/manual', () => new Response('This will be sent as is.'))
+// or you have a full control by returning the Response instance directly app.get('/manual', () => new Response('This will be sent as is.'))
 ```